pablosr11/mentes-voice-journal/readme.md

 - local device ID -> once auth is introduced we can group local ids against email/id (in case of multiple devices etc. )

 ## questions/doubts/to-think

+- what to store locally? and online? -- whats the minimum locally? what would be latency to rerieve files etc?